-Everyone has a responsibility to report suspected abuse or neglect.
-State law requires any person who suspects that a child has been abused or neglected to report their concerns to the Child Abuse and Neglect Hotline at:
+Everyone has a responsibility to report child abuse or neglect.
+State law requires any person who has a reason to believe that a child has been abused or neglected to report their concerns to the Child Abuse and Neglect Hotline at:

 Your contact with the hotline is confidential and will not be shared with the family.
 You may be contacted by a Child and Family Services Specialist during the investigation, however, you may request to remain anonymous.

 For more information please reach out to DHHS at

 is non-accidental physical injury (ranging from minor bruises to severe fractures or death) as a result of punching, beating, kicking, biting, shaking, throwing, stabbing, choking, hitting (with a hand, stick, strap or other object), burning or otherwise harming a child, that is inflicted by a parent, caregiver or other person who has responsibility for the child.
 Such injury is considered abuse regardless of whether the caregiver intended to hurt the child.

 Physical discipline, such as spanking, is not considered abuse as long as it is reasonable and causes no bodily injury to the child.
 Non-accidental injury that is caused by someone other than a parent, guardian, relative or other caregiver, such as a stranger, is considered a criminal act that is not addressed by child protective services.

 Never Shake a Baby

 Shaking a baby can cause permanent brain damage, blindness and even death.
 Remember, when your baby is crying, take a break, don't shake.

 Do not punish with belts, "switches" or cords